siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 ```

 The `dicefund` method creates and funds a dice contract.

+The method returns a hex value which must then be broadcast using the [`sendrawtransaction`](#sendrawtransaction) method.

 Ideally, the dice creator node should be online throughout the contract's life, to determine `winning bid` or `losing bid`.